 Many today are people and organizations to take a stand on this issue.

 Among the proponents of a controlled surrogacy authorization are: the Association Maia , the Committee Clara , Elisabeth Badinter , the Minister for Family, Nadine Morano , Genevieve Delaisi Perceval, a working group of the Senate.

 Each side has their own influence to advance his ideas.
-Interviews are given, open blogs, participation in conferences and seminars companies, mail and files sent to parliamentarians, reflections committed to advance his ideas, defend his point of view (as the synthesis of the Board State shows) increase its visibility and participate in the construction of the decision on this complex subject.
+Interviews are given, open blogs, participation in conferences and seminars companies, mail and files sent to parliamentarians, reflections committed to advance his ideas, defend his point of view (as the synthesis of the Board State shows) increase its visibility and participation in the construction of the decision on this complex subject.

 - . « Donner » son corps le temps d'une grossesse pour qu'un couple puisse accueillir son propre enfant est un acte altruiste de haut niveau.
 Accept act of generosity.
 "Giving" his body time to pregnancy for a couple can receive their own child is a selfless act of highest level.
-This was the main motivation for French surrogacy in the late 80s.
+This was the main motivation of French surrogates in the late 80s.
 This act is sometimes proposed by relatives of the woman who can not bear his child's mother, sister, friend ... http://www.dailymotion.com/video/x6hb3u

 - And if the biological parents refuse the child This question is rarely asked.
 Presumably a couple who engages in this process knows why he undertakes his thinking has matured, tried everything outside of this process.
 But what if during the time of pregnancy parents separate?
-Does the common law on parental authority applies?
+Is this the common law on parental authority applies?
 How to decide?

 Sylviane Agacinski and François Olivennes discuss this thorny issue.